We're a team of founders who've built startups before. We've lived the struggle. We want to pay it forward.

 Yes, if you are an accredited investor.
 We have multiple funds available to invest in, that match the personal investments of the xx partners.
 Each one has a different investing thesis.
 To see which funds are available, check them out here.

-xx.team is operated by Wefunder Inc. Wefunder's fully-owned subsidiary, Wefunder Advisors LLC, manages the fund on your behalf.
+xx.team has partnered with Wefunder Inc. Wefunder's fully-owned subsidiary, Wefunder Advisors LLC, manages the fund on your behalf.
 Wefunder Advisors is an exempt reporting investment advisor.

 You can view Wefunder Advisor's track record.
 We have historically outperformed the median venture capital firm.
 We've invested in multiple startups at the seed stage, that are now valued at over several hundred million to a billion dollars, such as Checkr, Zenefits, Gingko Bioworks, Rappi, uBiome, Equipment Share, and ShipBob.
 In total, we've invested in 10% of Y Combinator's Top 100 companies.